Department of Human Geography

 Further qualifications are experience of developing and administrating education, e.g. as program or course director, and the ability to compete for external research funding.
 A successful candidate who is not a native speaker of Swedish is encouraged by the department to acquire and, in the long run, master proficiency in Swedish.
 An additional requirement is the ability to teach in English.

-Basis of Assessment: Regulations for the evaluation of qualifications for academic positions are given in Chapter 4 of the Higher Education Ordinance, Lund University Teacher Appointment Regulations, and in the Strategic Plan of Lund University.
+Basis of Assessment: Regulations for the evaluation of qualifications for academic positions are given in Chapter 4 of the Higher Education Ordinance, Lund University Teacher Appointment Regulations.

 Research and teaching experience in one or more fields of relevance to the post’s specialisation in Human Ecology is particularly desirable.
 The ability to assign teaching and administrative tasks in courses/programs in the interface between Human ecology and Human geography is an additional qualification as well as the experience of developing and administrating education, e.g. as program or course director, and the ability to compete successfully for external research funding.
 A successful candidate who is not a native speaker of Swedish or other Scandinavian language is encouraged by the department to acquire and, in the long run, master proficiency in Swedish.